How to Use Typography in Design Perfectly? (Free 2000 fonts provided)

 Pay attention to alignment and spacing; these elements can make your design a huge impact on how readable your text is overall.
 Also, use white space to your advantage.
 Avoid crowded headlines and text blocks, which will make your message difficult to read.

 Typography Pairing Principle

-The pairing principle is a design principle that encourages the use of typography and visual elements to reinforce one another.
-The pairing principle is a guideline for typeface arrangement based on the belief that typography should be proportionate to its surrounding environment.
+The pairing principle is a design principle that encourages the use of typography in design and visual elements to reinforce one another.
+The pairing principle is a guideline for typeface arrangement based on the belief that typography in design should be proportionate to its surrounding environment.

 The goal is to create a consistent look and feel throughout an entire site or piece of content.

 While there is no one “correct” way to apply the pairing principle, designers are encouraged to take into account the layout of their page as well as the overall composition when making decisions about font selection and size.
 The image below provides some examples of typography pairing.

 Font licensing is a fairly common business practice in which companies charge for the right to use fonts on their products.
 This can be a way for the company to make money, and it can also allow other businesses to access the fonts they need.

 Be mindful of what type of license you have when you use certain fonts.
 Typical licenses include personal and commercial use.